joeymhills/GRPC-facial-detection/README.md

 ```
 ### 4. Set Environment Variables

-Create a `.env` file in the root of your project directory and set the following environment variables(Replace with addess and port to your GCP virtual machine):
+Create a `.env` file in the root of your project directory and set the following environment variables(Replace with your own credentials):

 ```plaintext
 GCP_ADDR="34.66.85.133"